outerbounds/whisper-metaflow-k8s/README.md

 # OpenAI Whisper on Metaflow 👋

 This repository will help you optimize [Whisper](https://github.com/openai/whisper) runs in flows run on the [Outerbounds Platform](https://outerbounds.com/blog/announcing-outerbounds-platform/).
-It builds on our earlier repository to help you get started with [Using Whisper with Metaflow](https://github.com/outerbounds/whisper-metaflow).
+It builds on our earlier repository to help you [Get started with Whisper with Metaflow](https://github.com/outerbounds/whisper-metaflow).
 This implementation focuses on using Kubernetes resources to unlock new levels of scale and processing throughput.

 <img src="./static/Whisper-Cover.png" width=600> </img>